 In June 2018, the Company's stockholders approved the 2018 Employee Stock Purchase Plan (the "ESPP").
 The 2018 ESPP had previously been approved by the Board and the Compensation Committee of the Board, subject to stockholder approval which became effective as of June 13, 2018.
+Under the ESPP, employees meeting certain specific employment qualifications are eligible to participate and can purchase shares of common stock semi-annually through payroll deductions at the lower of 85% of the fair market value of the stock at the commencement or end of the offering period.
+The ESPP permits eligible employees to purchase shares of common stock through payroll deductions for up to 15% of qualified compensation.

 A total of 120,000 shares of common stock may be granted in accordance with the terms of the ESPP.
-As of June 30, 2018, no shares of common stock have been issued to employees participating in the ESPP and 120,000 shares are available for issuance under the ESPP.
+As of September 30, 2018, no shares of common stock have been issued to employees participating in the ESPP and 120,000 shares are available for issuance under the ESPP.
+Compensation expense, representing the discount to the quoted market price, for the ESPP was immaterial as of September 30, 2018.